Hunger interview with John Morton

 What can you tell me about the cover artwork used for Strickly From Hunger LP?

-The sound on the album was really unique, how did you manage to get this kind of sound?
+The sound on the album was really unique.

 Hunger’s sound didn’t happen by accident.
 It was derived by experimentation.
 The scene in Hollywood was music that could capture the listener and originality.
 I was into strong beats and a driving sound and Mike Parkison was into a jazzy hammond b3 sound.
 We decided to marry the 2 sounds, slow it down a bit and use minor chords with 6ths.7ths and 13ths and use jazz riffs with a rock beat.
 It was the early phase of fusion with completely different beats even on one song.
 This took our music into new territory with strong vocals and thought provoking messages.
 Listen to The Truth, the beginning, middle and end.You’ll see the comparisons from a rock beat to a jazz beat and finally to a reggae beat.
 I loved dissonant sounds with minor and diminished chords.
 She Let Him Continue was a prime example of this.

-What can you say about the song writing?
+What can you tell me about your songwriting?

 The song writing was coming from a deeper and darker place with a bit of Freud thrown in.
 With all the electronics in songs today the sound is machine like and the vocals are so synthesised it doesn’t even sound human in my opinion.
 I’m glad that the next generation of artists are becoming more in tune with their audience, big or small and want to connect on a more intimate level.
 It’s coming from a more human and creative side even with the louder bands.
 That’s what it’s all about having that one on one connection and Hunger truly had that on stage.